openstack-archive/fuel-plugin-lma-collector/contrib/elasticsearch/README.md

 # Testing

-You can check that ElasticSearch is working using `curl`:
+You can check that Elasticsearch is working using `curl`:

 ```
 curl http://$HOST:9200/